 - If the demand for the Spot instance increases and the Spot Price exceeds the bid price, the Spot instance will be terminated.
 One way to reduce the probability of this is to use higher bid prices.

-- Even with very high bid prices, the instance will be terminated if AWS can no longer spare instances of the specific type.
+- Even with very high bid prices, the instance will be terminated if AWS can no longer spare instances of a specific type.

 - There is no guarantee that the Spot instances requested will be granted – if the current Spot price exceeds the bid price, or there is not enough spare capacity, the Spot instance request will be rejected.
 This is very unlikely with On-Demand instances.